ibm-cloud-docs/containers/cs_secure.md

     </tr>
     <tr>
   <td>Compute isolation</td>
   <td>Worker nodes are dedicated to a cluster and do not host workloads of other clusters.
 When you create a standard classic cluster, you can choose to provision your worker nodes as [physical machines (bare metal) or as virtual machines](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes) that run on shared or dedicated physical hardware.
-Worker nodes in a free classic cluster or in a standard VPC Gen 1 compute cluster can be provisioned as virtual machines on shared infrastructure only.</td>
+Worker nodes in a free classic cluster or in a standard VPC compute cluster can be provisioned as virtual machines on shared infrastructure only.</td>
 </tr>
 <tr>
   <td>Option to deploy bare metal on classic</td>